radiantearth/stac-api-spec/fragments/filter/README.md

 known as Common Query Language) or the [Cassandra Query Language](https://cassandra.apache.org/doc/latest/cql/) used by the Cassandra database.

-OGC CQL has been previously described in the [https://www.ogc.org/standards/filter](OGC Filter Encoding) standard and [OGC Catalogue Services 3.0 - General Model](http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#62) (including a BNF grammar in Annex B).
+OGC CQL has been previously described in [OGC Filter Encoding](https://www.ogc.org/standards/filter) and [OGC Catalogue Services 3.0 - General Model](http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#62) (including a BNF grammar in Annex B).
 OAFeat Part 3 CQL formally defines syntax for both a text format (cql-text) as an ABNF grammar (largely similar to the BNF grammar in the General Model) and a JSON format (cql-json) as an OpenAPI schema, and provides a precise natural language description of the declarative semantics.

 ## Limitations of Item Search